Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Task and Model Description

 \subsection{Task Setup}

 We assume the availability of a training treebank of conversational speech (in our case, Switchboard-NXT \cite{Calhoun2010}) and corresponding constituent parses.
 The transcriptions are preprocessed by removing punctuation and lower-casing all text to better mimic the speech recognition setting.
-Following Vinyals et al.\ \shortcite{Vinyals2015}, the parse trees are linearized, with pre-terminals also normalized as ``XX''.
-Figure \ref{fig:example} illustrates how we convert standard treebank parses into encoder inputs and gold standard linearized parses.
+Following Vinyals et al.\ \shortcite{Vinyals2015}, the parse trees are linearized, and pre-terminals are normalized as ``XX'' (see Appendix \ref{app:misc}).